As one of Switzerland’s most popular tourist attractions, a visit to Jungfraujoch is high on the list of many visitors’ sightseeing activities.

 I always like to buy my Jungfraujoch tickets in advance as that means I’ve got a large expense out of the way and it makes my day-to-day trip budget easier to manage.
 You can, however, purchase tickets at any railway station in the Jungfrau region.

-If you’d like to pre-purchase your Jungfraujoch ticket, I recommend you use the following authorised ticket sellers:
+If you’d like to pre-purchase your Jungfraujoch ticket (remember, tickets are fully refundable up to 24 hours prior to travel), I recommend you use the following authorised ticket sellers:

 - Regular return ticket from Interlaken – BUY HERE